vlandham/captain_z/README.md

 I'm using Adobe Garamond Pro - which you may or may not have installed.
 If not, try changing lines 17 and 18 to just Garamond...
 Or try a different cooler font!

 ## Images

 Right now, to get images to work in the website and the book, there are a few scripts that run.
 Just put your images in the img/ directory - and they should get copied over.

+### Image Size

+It seems best to think of the size of your images in terms of inches - rather then pixels - as that is what the final format will be in...

+For this size book, I liked the look of half-page: 3.5" x 3.5" images - and a somewhat smaller format: 3.5"w x 2.5"h .
+I haven't seen these in print yet - but in the pdf they look good...